mivano/mindbyte.nl/_posts/2018-09-21-Sending-delivery-information-to-Victorops-using-Azure-DevOps-bash.md

 curl -H "Content-Type: application/json; charset=UTF-8" -X POST --data "$payload" $victoropsurl
 ```

 This will construct a payload based on the fields documented by [VictorOps](https://help.victorops.com/knowledge-base/victorops-generic-delivery-insights-integration/).
-Of source you can alter the fields to your liking.
+Of course you can alter the fields to your liking.
 Be careful about the escaping of the variables.

 ## Variables
 The VictorOps delivery endpoint URL we will put in the variables of the release.
 The value you can get from the VictorOps integration settings page.
-The other variables used inside the payload, you first need to map.
+The other variables, used inside the payload, you first need to map using environment variables before you can consume them.

 In the task, you can enter **Environment Variables**.
 This allows you to get system and user variables inside your script.